Customized Hair Growth Kit - 60% OFF get started

 Caucasian hair has a wide range of morphological shapes and physical properties.
 Hair diameter increases until around the age of 40 and then begins to decrease.
 Hair density also decreases with increasing age.
 As melanocytes age, hair becomes more susceptible to oxidative stress, leading to an overall reduction in melanocyte numbers and increasing amounts of gray and white pigmentation in aging hair.

-Thermal and color treatments are common among Caucasians, and they can lead to cuticular and cortical damage and denaturing of hair proteins.
+Thermal and color treatments are common among Caucasians, and they can lead to cuticular and cortical damage, and denaturing of hair proteins.
 Heat and bleaching can weaken hair tensile strength and cause oxidative damage, leading to cellular aging and graying of the hair fiber.
-It is recommended to limit thermal and color treatments and use appropriate hair care products to prevent hair damage.
+To prevent hair damage, it is recommended to limit thermal and color treatments and use appropriate hair care products.

 Hispanic/Latino Hair Aging